MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 2. The selector for switching product experiences.
 3. The top menu bar for orienting yourself in [!INCLUDE [product-name](../includes/product-name.md)], finding items, help, and sending Microsoft feedback.
 The [**Account manager**](#account-and-license-information) control is a critical icon for looking up your account information.
 4. Options for creating new items.
 5. Links to recommended content.
-Here you'll find material to help you get started using the active product experience.
+This is material to help you get started using the product experience.
-6. Your items organized by those that you've visited recently (**Recent**), those you've marked as favorites (**Favorites**), and those shared with you by your colleagues (**Shared with me**).
+6. Your items organized by recent, favorites, and items shared with you by your colleagues.

 > [!IMPORTANT]
 > Only the content that you can access appears on your Home.
 For example, if you don't have permissions to a report, that report doesn't appear on Home.
 There are situations where you might try to open an item and receive a prompt to [start a trial or to upgrade your license](fabric-trial.md).

 ## Locate items from Home

 [!INCLUDE [product-name](../includes/product-name.md)] offers many ways of locating and viewing your content.
 All approaches access the same pool of content in different ways.
-Searching is sometimes the easiest and quickest way to find something, while other times, using the nav pane or selecting a card on the Home canvas is your best option.
+Searching is sometimes the easiest and quickest way to find something.
+While other times, using the nav pane or selecting a card on the Home canvas is your best option.

 ### The navigation pane